heavymetalthings/RiceCNC/README.md

 Linuxcnc Rice - DWM - because rice is tasty

 ## Overview
-This repo aims at ricing a debian 12 minimal install for a linuxcnc install
+This repo aims at ricing a debian 12 minimal install for a linuxcnc install.

-The DE used is DWM
+The DE used is DWM.

-The work is heavily inspired by this video :

 ## Backsory